Zelenskyy delivers upbeat message to US lawmakers on war progress as some Republican support softens

 Zelenskyy, in long-sleeve olive drab, came to the Capitol with a firm message in private talks with Republican and Democratic leaders.
 The Ukrainians have a solid war plan, and “they are winning,” lawmakers quoted him as assuring them, at a time that the world is watching Western support for Kyiv.

-He will also meet with President Joe Biden at the White House and spoke with military leaders at the Pentagon.
+Zelenskyy also spoke with military leaders at the Pentagon and was meeting with President Joe Biden at the White House.
+Defense Secretary Lloyd Austin greeted Zelenskyy at the Pentagon without the usual ceremonial band or fanfare that is typical of a high-level visit.

-House Republican leaders had promised tough questions for Zelenskyy on his plans for winning Ukraine's counteroffensive against invading Russian forces, as the war moves closer to the two-year mark and marks months without major breakthroughs in Russia's heavily mined lines.
+The Ukrainian president found varying levels of support from House lawmakers.
+Republican leaders pressed him for his plans for winning Ukraine's counteroffensive against invading Russian forces, as the war moves closer to the two-year mark without major breakthroughs in Russia's heavily mined lines.

 Zelensky “conceded that it’s tough, very tough to overcome entrenched defenses,” Independent Sen. Angus King said.
 “They believe they will make slow but steady progress, but it’s not going to be quick.”